 “However, sitting in on that call and hearing our business which grew from extremely humble beginnings mentioned by the likes of Mark and Sheryl was a surreal moment for us for sure.

 Fast growing brands executing a global multi-channel strategy know intuitively that what made them their first $50 million in sales isn’t likely enough to generate their next $50 million.
-In fact, the most successful global brands routinely experiment with and develop new sales channels to accelerate growth.
+Nor will their approach to hitting $100 million propel them to $500 million.

 Whether that includes integrating the latest moisture-wicking technology into its products or introducing next-generation wearables that can prevent athletes from pulling muscles or injuring themselves, Francis has positioned Gymshark to sell anywhere its customers want to buy.